MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-windows-drivers.md

 Starting at some point after Windows 10, version 2004, drivers that run on Windows will be classified as either *Windows Drivers* or *Windows Desktop Drivers*.

-Windows Drivers will run on all Windows 10 variants, including Windows 10X and Windows 10 Desktop editions.
-Windows Desktop Drivers will *only* run on Windows 10 Desktop editions.
+Windows Drivers will run on all Windows variants, including [HoloLens](/hololens), Xbox, [Factory OS](/windows-hardware/manufacture/desktop/factoryos/factory-product?view=windows-11), and Windows Desktop editions.
+Windows Desktop Drivers will *only* run on Windows Desktop editions.

 The *Windows Driver* classification will extend and replace the current *Universal Driver* classification.